-Net cash used in financing activities totaled approximately \$73.0 million for the year ended December 31, 2011 compared with approximately \$7.6 million used in financing activities during the year ended December 31, 2010.
+Net cash used in financing activities totaled \$73.0 million for the year ended December 31, 2011 compared with approximately \$7.6 million used in financing activities during the year ended December 31, 2010.
 Cash used in financing activities for the year ended December 31, 2011 mainly included a \$50.0 million payment on our line of credit, \$26.1 million used for the repurchase of our common stock, \$8.2 million used for our quarterly dividend payments and \$0.6 million of scheduled capital lease payments.
-The year-over-year increase in cash used for financing activities is attributable to the payment on our line of credit and the repurchases of our shares during 2011, there was no comparable activity in 2010.
-These 2011 uses of cash were partially offset by a \$11.7 million increase in cash from the exercise of stock options and the related tax benefit.
+The increase from the year ended December 31, 2010 to December 31, 2011 in cash used for financing activities is attributable to the payment on our line of credit and the repurchases of our shares during 2011.
+There was no comparable activity in 2010.
+These 2011 uses of cash were partially offset by a \$11.7 million increase in cash from the exercise of stock options and the related tax benefit compared to 2010.